wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;How can it be?
 You cannot prove to me that I am not.
 Even when convinced that I am not — I am.

 **M:**&ensp;Reality can neither be proved nor disproved.
 Within the mind you cannot, beyond the mind you need not.
 In the real, the question ‘what is real?’ does not arise.
-The manifested (<span class=tooltip>saguna<span class=tooltiptext>Manifested condition with the three *gunas*, qualities — *sattva*, *rajas* and *tamas*.
-The Supreme Absolute conceived of as possessing qualities like love, mercy etc., as distinguished from the undifferentiated Absolute of the *Advaita Vedanta*.</span></span>) and unmanifested (<span class=tooltip>nirguna<span class=tooltiptext>The unconditioned, without form, qualities and attributes.</span></span>) are not different.
+The manifested (<span data-tippy-content="Manifested condition with the three <em>guna</em>s, qualities — <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
+The Supreme Absolute conceived of as possessing qualities like love, mercy etc., as distinguished from the undifferentiated Absolute of the <em>Advaita Vedanta</em>.">saguna</span>) and unmanifested (<span data-tippy-content="The unconditioned, without form, qualities and attributes.">nirguna</span>) are not different.

 **Q:**&ensp;In that case all is real.